abhi3700/eosio-playground/eosio_coding_guidelines.md

 	- __M-2:__ Robust for any no. of rows.
 [Source](https://eosio.stackexchange.com/a/1432/167)

+* Whenever, creating a table with having more than 1 party as users, then try not to use `same_payer` (or else, there will be confusion in finding, which party is the ram_payer) param inside `modify()` method of multi_index table.
 * Applications:
 	- [ ] Zomato App multi-index table
 		+ a restaurant can have orders: